ansible-collections/ibm_zos_ims/docs/source/installation.rst

   * Create a new section for each server name.
   * Set the url option for each server name.

-To configure the server for Automation Hub, you must also:
+For Automation Hub, you additionally need to:

   * Set the auth_url option for each server name.
   * Set the API token for each server name.
 For more information on API tokens,